Governorate-General (Russian Empire)

-Governorate-General (генерал-губернаторство) was a type of administrative-territorial division in the Russian Empire which existed from 1775 until the empire's collapse in 1917.
+Governorate-General (Note: генерал-губернаторство, /ru/) was a type of administrative-territorial division in the Russian Empire which existed from 1775 until the empire's collapse in 1917.
 A governorate-general usually comprised a set of guberniyas (governorates) and oblasts (regions).
 The term was also occasionally used to refer to a krai or a military governorate.
 The governorates of Moscow and Saint Petersburg had been administered in a similar fashion since the early 18th century; however, the system was formally defined and expanded across the empire as a distinct administrative tier in 1775.

 The institution was introduced during the administrative reforms of Catherine the Great following the Pugachev Rebellion (1773–1775), which revealed weaknesses in regional control.
 The system aimed to strengthen imperial governance and military oversight in border and strategic territories.

 Description

 Each governorate-general was headed by a governor-general, who typically held a high military rank.
 The role of the Governor-General was to supervise the governors of the constituent guberniyas and oblasts.
 They did not typically participate directly in local administration, with the notable exceptions of the capital cities of Moscow and Saint Petersburg.

 Governors-general exercised authority over the civil administration, local police, and military units within their territories.
 Reporting directly to the Emperor of Russia and the Ministry of Internal Affairs, they also had the power to suspend local officials and issue binding decrees in emergencies.